Multilevel Fair Allocation with Matroid-Rank Preferences: Sequential Multilevel Algorithm

-To ensure that $\pi^*$ is multilevel utilitarian optimal and multilevel $\Psi$-maximizing w.r.t. $v$, our algorithm constructs a multilevel allocation that is multilevel utilitarian optimal and multilevel $\Psi$-maximizing w.r.t. $\hat{v}$ by sequentially identifying, at each $i \!\in \!\internal$, a local allocation that is utilitarian optimal and $\Psi_i$-maximizing w.r.t. $\hat{v}$.
-We give the formal definitions of these concepts based on $\hat{v}$ in the following.
+We show in the proof of Theorem \ref{theorem: sma terminates} that $\hat{v}_i(S)$ can indeed be computed efficiently.
+Now to ensure that $\pi^*$ is multilevel utilitarian optimal and multilevel $\Psi$-maximizing w.r.t. $v$, our algorithm constructs a multilevel allocation that is multilevel utilitarian optimal and multilevel $\Psi$-maximizing w.r.t. $\hat{v}$ by sequentially identifying, at each $i \in \internal$, a local allocation that is utilitarian optimal and $\Psi_i$-maximizing w.r.t. $\hat{v}$.
+We give the definitions of these concepts based on $\hat{v}$ in the following.